CarlosSanabriaM/web_backend/web_backend/docs/source/quickstart.rst

     conda install wheel
     # pip install wheel # if using virtualenv instead of conda

-    # Create the binary distribution
+    # Create the binary distribution of the web_backend
     python setup.py bdist_wheel

     # Copy this file to another machine, set up a new virtualenv, then install the file with pip.